openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 #### Device Not Responding
 * Alexa will respond with "_device_ isn't responding, please check its network connection and power supply", and in some rare occasions, no response or acknowledgement will be given.
 * It indicates that the state of one or more of the endpoint properties retrieved from the openHAB server are considered invalid, mostly because it is in either uninitialized `NULL` or undefined `UNDEF` state.
 * To resolve this error, make sure that all items interfacing with Alexa have a defined state.
+If necessary, use [item sensors](#item-sensor), or if the state is not available in openHAB, set the [item state](#item-state) to not be retrievable.
 * For group endpoints, partial properties responses will be send back to Alexa excluding items with invalid state.
 This will allow Alexa to acknowledge a command request assuming that the relevant item state is accurate.
 However, it will cause Alexa to generate this error when requesting the status of a device configured with an interface supporting that feature.
 For example, using a thermostat group endpoint, a request to set its mode will succeed but requesting its mode status will fail if one of its property state, such as its temperature sensor, is not defined in openHAB.
 * This is the default error.